fawkesley/paul.fawkesley.com/extend-pgp-key-expiry-with-gpg-suite-gpg-keychain.markdown

 Right click on the key and select `Send public key to keyserver`

-## Remind your contacts refresh their keys
+## Remind your contacts to refresh their keys

 Your contacts will need to get your updated key from the keysevers by refreshing their keys.
 Some software does this automatically.